写真 Meaning in English: Why TikTok Comments Are Filled With This

 - Just for style: Mandarin/Japanese kanji is often used online for its cool, mysterious look.

-- Jumping on the trend: Many people commented [写真] simply for fun after knowing the meaning.
+- Jumping on the trend: Many people commented [写真] simply for fun after knowing the meaning, trolling creators who keep asking photo or your face card.

 In short: 写真 went viral because it was never meant to go viral.